Akhilg-02/Automobile-Rent-app/README.md

 - Implemented Firebase for authentication and authorization.
 - Integrated Razorpay for seamless payment processing.
 - Utilized the Context API for state management within the application.
+- After the user completes the payment, a confirmation email is sent.

 ### Dashboard